November 22, 2024

 • unlikely consider the actors in the showcase for representation.

 As an actor, you should weed out reps you would even want to sign with.
 As desperate as you may be to get represented, consider this: an agent or manager who has the time to sit through a showcase where they are not looking for new clients is not someone who would be actively submitting and pitching you for auditions and roles.
-Serious agents and managers spend most of their time working for their current clients, and not attending online events.
+Serious agents and managers spend most of their time working for their current clients, and not attending paid talent showcases.

 [Read also: 3 Amazing Ways Casting Directors Help Actors]

-But when you pay to be in a talent showcase, the organizer is only seeking money.
+When you pay to be in a talent showcase, the organizer is only seeking money.
 They invite reps who most likely attend the event only because it is free for them – most times they are even compensated to show up.
-In other words: people are willing to take advantage of unrepresented actors to make some quick money.
+In other words: people are willing to take advantage of unrepresented actors to make quick money.
 Unfortunately, bad agents are among them.

 You should not pay to be in a talent showcase because: